vicnate5/thundercat/res/ide-support/netbeans/README.txt

    Warning: The support for Tomcat in NetBeans will detect and use this
             property.
-However, if you have left it to default, you MUST still define this path in the nb-tomcat-project.properties file!
+However, if you have left it to default, you MUST still define this path in the nb-thundercat-project.properties file!

    Note: The current support for Tomcat in NetBeans does not include the
-         components in the modules directory (e.g. tomcate-lite).
+         components in the modules directory (e.g. thundercate-lite).

 4. Start NetBeans... once it has initialised and scanned your other open projects, just open an existing project and select the location of